Coriander Corner logo

 Pork

-For our ultimate pork fajitas, we use pork belly because it’s a fatty cut and, of course, fat means flavor.
-When the pork belly is cooked and the fat renders, the pork becomes extremely juicy and tender.
-This is a melt-in-your-mouth kind of juiciness that you can only really get with a cut like pork belly.
-Of course, you can try out different cuts of meat, but pork belly fajita will always be our go-to choice.
+We use pork belly for our ultimate pork fajitas because it’s a fatty cut, and, of course, fat means flavor.
+When the pork belly is cooked and the fat renders, the pork becomes exceptionally juicy and tender.
+This is a melt-in-your-mouth kind of juiciness you can only get with a cut like pork belly.
+Of course, you can try different cuts of meat, but pork belly fajita will always be our go-to choice.
+We use a cast-iron skillet to prepare the pork, but you can also use a non-stick frying pan.

 Sauce